Aral Sea: Naval

 Russian naval presence on the Aral Sea began in 1847 with the founding of Raimsk, soon renamed Fort Aralsk, near the mouth of the Syr Darya.
 As the Aral Sea basin is not connected to other bodies of water, the Imperial Russian Navy deployed its vessels by disassembling them in Orenburg on the Ural River and transporting them overland to be reassembled at Aralsk.
 The first two ships, assembled in 1847, were the two-masted schooners Nikolai and Mikhail.
 The former was a warship; the latter a merchant vessel to establish fisheries.
 They surveyed the northern part of the sea in 1848, the same year that a larger warship, the Constantine, was assembled.
 Commanded by Lt.
 Alexey Butakov (Алексей Бутаков), the Constantine completed the survey of the entire Aral Sea over the next two years.
 Exiled Ukrainian poet and painter Taras Shevchenko participated in the expedition and produced a number of sketches.

 In 1851 two newly built steamers arrived from Sweden.
-The geological surveys had found no coal deposits in the area so the Military Governor-General of Orenburg Vasily Perovsky ordered an "as large as possible supply" of saxaul (Haloxylon ammodendron, a desert shrub akin to the creosote bush) to be collected in Aralsk for the new steamers.
-Unfortunately, saxaul wood proved not to be a suitable fuel and in the later years the Aral Flotilla was provisioned, at substantial cost, by coal from the Donbas.
+The geological surveys had found no coal deposits in the area so the Military Governor-General of Orenburg Vasily Perovsky ordered an "as large as possible supply" of saxaul (Haloxylon ammodendron) to be collected in Aralsk for the new steamers.
+Saxaul wood proved not to be a suitable fuel and in the later years the Aral Flotilla was provisioned, at substantial cost, by coal from the Donbas.